m-yuhas/password_protector/README.md

-While building the image, *PasswordProtectorCli.jar* and *PasswordProtector.jar* will be written to a volume so that they can be accessed even when the container is not active.
+While building the image, *PasswordProtectorCli.jar* and *PasswordProtector.jar* will be written to a volume so that they can be accessed even when the container is stopped.
 On Linux, the volume can be found under */var/lib/docker/volumes*, while on Windows it can be found under *\\\\wsl$\docker-desktop-data\data\docker\volumes*.
 If a compatible Java installation is not available on the host system, you can also run